q-m/nutriscore-ruby/README.md

 * `Nutriscore::FR::DrinksScore` for other drinks
 * `Nutriscore::FR::SpecificScore` for other food products

+Note that the score classes may use different nutrients (there is one additional nutrient, `fat_total`, used by `FatsScore`).

 ## UK

 The UK has the same basis for computation, but it is used to determine